3 Tips for Photography & Art Care that Everyone Should Know

 Tip Number 1: Never put glass in direct contact with pictures (photos, art, or otherwise).
 Within as little as five years, damage can occur to your framed piece.
-You may have experienced the following example yourself: sometimes our customers will bring us an older photo placed directly on the glass; when we try to remove the photo, some of the image has literally stuck to the glass.
+You may have experienced the following situation with art care yourself: sometimes our customers will bring us an older framed photo placed directly on the glass; when we try to remove the photo, some of the image has literally stuck to the glass.
 It’s actually print emulsion that adheres to the glass.
 In other words, the image from the photo transfers to the glass, damaging the print.

 This happens a lot in areas of high humidity, like the South where we are located or even in bathrooms.
 The glass adherence can serve as a really cool craft project.
 But it’s not so great when you’re trying to save a photo of your great-grandparents wedding or your baby’s first Christmas.

-The solution?
+The [hoto or art care solution?
 Use mat boards or spacers.
 Come see us for those.
 We’ll show how best to design with them and avoid any further damage.

 Tip Number 2: Never use ammonia cleaners to clean the glass.
 Be sure to check out the details on this in a spring cleaning post we added recently.
 The gist is that both frames and glass often have traces of plastic in them.
 Ammonia breaks down plastics and even softens them.
 See where we’re going with this?
 A damaged frame or glass can lead to damaged photos and artwork.